saeid93/sponge/pipelines/mlserver-prototype/paper-video/seldon-core-version/nodes/resnet-human/README.md

+TODO add handing of zero person in the pipeline

 Make sure the yolo cache is in the folder

 if you are using the mlser server throught command line like: